 Students are reminded that good physical health and emotional stability are very important to academic performance and a successful study abroad experience.
-Permission to study abroad may be rescinded if a student's medical or psychological history reveals information that gives MICA cause for concern that study abroad may be a detriment to a student or to other program participants
+Permission to study abroad may be rescinded if a student's medical or psychological condition may be a detriment to a student or to other program participants.

 If you are offered approval to participate in the program to which you have applied and subsequently decide to withdraw, you must notify MICA's International Affairs office in writing.
 The effective date of withdrawal is the date that the written request for withdrawal is received by the International Affairs office.

 Please be aware that if you accept an offer of admission to a program, deposits and/or advance payments related to your participation may be required by the affiliated institution(s). student who withdraws voluntarily at any time after accepting admission or if a student's acceptance to the program is rescinded, the student will be charged via her/his MICA student account for any unrecoverable deposits and/or advance payments made on the student's behalf.
 If a student withdraws at any time after accepting an offer of admission, the student remains individually responsible for any financial obligations due to an affiliated institution or to MICA.